modsim/ChromaHD-genmesh/README.md

     - Does this still happen with fields?
 - Geometry.ScalingFactor doesn't work.
 Use preScalingFactor instead.
 - In 7k-pre and 6k-pre cases, only a handful of beads were actually captured and meshed. [prescaling issue?]
-- Caps takes too long to generate with mesh-size-fields.
-- Issue with caps (for poly) might be due to bridges being too small for the larger beads.